NobutakaShimizu/icalp25_slide/slides.md

 - Our future plan
   1. Deal with real numbers
-  2. Implement (perhaps using physical devices)
+  2. Implement (perhaps using optical devices)
   <v-click>3.
 Sell it to NVIDIA or OpenAI </v-click>

 </div>